CismonX/paleman/readme.md

 * "err" => (string) : Error messages.
 Can be set only when an error occurs and you want to abort the task.
 Initialize function and timer function will not be called, and error message will be sent to control panel.
 * Other members.

+Note:
-Note that add function is called in HTTP worker.
+* Add function is called in HTTP worker.
 Do not put tasks here.
+* "$task_id" will be automatically added to the return value of add funtions.

 ## Initialize functions
 After an instance is successfully created, initialize function will be called.